seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_backend.md

 - Directive `@id` [docs](https://graphql.dgraph.io/doc/schema/ids).
 We can't use `ID` because we want to define ids in our app and it'll also make creating test data easier as a nice side-effect.

 1. Write the schema into the textarea on the page `Schema`:
-    - _Note_: Therer is a bug at the time of writing in the Slash's administration - `Schema Builer` doesn't work, probably because it fails while it's parsing `enum`.
+    - _Note_: There is a bug at the time of writing in the Slash's administration - `Schema Builder` doesn't work, probably because it fails while it's parsing `enum`.

     ![Slash Backend is live](/static/images/time_tracker_slash_schema.png)